-Château Pichon-Lalande produces only red wines and its vineyard is composed of four different grape varieties: 45% Cabernet Sauvignon, 35% Merlot, 12% Cabernet Franc and 8% Petit Verdot.
+Château Pichon Comtesse produces only red wines and its vineyard, made up of around 70 plots, is composed of four different grape varieties: 65% Cabernet Sauvignon, 25% Merlot, 7% Cabernet Franc and 3% Petit Verdot.
 An unusually high percentage of the vineyard is planted with Petit Verdot, which brings freshness and great aromatic complexity to the wine.
 Petit Verdot plays a vital role during sunny years in which the grapes reach peak maturity.